momer/terraform-aws-secret-manager-with-rotation/README.md

 # Prerequisites
 * A VPC with private subnets and accessibilty to AWS Secrets Manager Endpoint, see below for more details.
-* An RDS with MySQL or Aurora already created and reacheable from the private subnets
+* An RDS instance with PostgreSQL already created and reacheable from the private subnets

 # Usage Example